 - Dip the ladyfingers into the coffee once it has cooled otherwise they will fall apart in your hands.

-- To make gluten-free pistachio tiramisu replace the ladyfingers with gluten-free ladyfingers.
+- To make gluten-free pistachio tiramisu simply replace the ladyfingers with gluten-free ladyfingers.

 Frequently asked questions

 Yes, you can.
-Try replacing 60ml of the espresso coffee with your choice of marsala wine, coffee liqueur or rum.
+Try replacing 75ml of the espresso coffee with your choice of alcohol.

 I do not recommend replacing the mascarpone with regular cream cheese.
 The latter has a much stronger flavour profile that would upset the balance of flavour in this coffee and pistachio cream dessert.

-No, you cannot serve tiramisu straight away.
-This dessert must be left to set in the fridge for at least 6 hours, but preferably overnight.
-This gives the creamy layer a chance to set, the liquid to soak evenly into the savoiardi biscuits and for the flavours to meld together.
+No, pistachio tiramisu cannot be served immediately.
+This dessert needs to be refrigerated for at least six hours, preferably overnight.
+This allows the creamy layer to set, the liquid to soak evenly into the savoiardi biscuits, and the flavours to meld together.

 Once assembled, your pistachio tiramisu should be covered and stored in the fridge.
 It will stay fresh for around 3 days.

-This ingredient is lovely in a latte – give it a try.
+This ingredient is lovely in a pistachio latte – give it a try.

 Variations

-- Assemble the ingredients in small dishes or glasses to make individual versions of this pistachio cream dessert.
+- Individual servings: Assemble the ingredients in small dishes or glasses to make individual versions of this pistachio cream dessert.

 Pistachio Tiramisu